How Long Does It Take To Charge The Motorcycle Battery

 Long Story Short: If You ride your motorcycle regularly and everything is alright with its electric system, it is very hard for the battery to get so discharged that it is unable to crank the engine.

-In that case, check the battery type, capacity and get a suitable charger and recharge the battery - in most cases, the battery is still good to go for many miles.
+In that case, check the battery type and capacity, get a suitable charger, and recharge the battery - in most cases, the battery is still good to go for many miles.

 But, if the smart battery charger signals "bad battery", perhaps it is time to go for a good Powersports Battery and to replace your current battery.